core-wg/oscore/draft-ietf-core-object-security.md

 - request_kid: contains the value of the 'kid' in the COSE object of the request (see Section 5).

 - request_piv: contains the value of the 'Partial IV' in the COSE object of the request (see Section 5).

+## Nonce {#nonce}

+The nonce is constructed as described in Section 3.1 of {{RFC8152}}, i.e. by padding the partial IV (Sequence Number in network byte order) with zeroes and XORing it with the Context IV (Sender IV or Recipient IV), with the following addition: The most significant bit in the first byte of the Context IV SHALL be flipped for responses, in case there is a single response (not Observe).
+In this way, the partial IV can be reused for the corresponding responses, which reduces the size of the response.
+For detailed processing instructions, see {{processing}}.

 # Sequence Numbers, Replay, Message Binding, and Freshness {#sequence-numbers}